bortexz/graphcom/README.md

 (g/compute-node {:a-source a-source-node}
                 (fn [current-value {:keys [a-source] :as _sources-values}]
                   ;; Return new value of this node,
-                  ;; a-source contains the current value of a-source-node ))
+                  ;; current-value contains the previously computed value of this node ;; a-source contains the current value of a-source-node ))
 ```